itsAnanth/itsAnanth/README.md

 # Hi there!

-I'm Ananth Sankar, a first year MsC Machine Intelligence student at IIITM-K, i love to code interesting and fun projects.
+I'm Ananth Sankar, a final year MsC Machine Intelligence student at IIITM-K, i love to code interesting and fun projects.
 I mainly use Javascript/Typescript/Python for my projects!

 I learnt everything i know right now from the internet, and i hope to contribute to help newer generations to fall in love with coding the same way i did! :D
 # Languages